ricardobeat/git-commands/README.md

 ### git stash-merge

 Commands like `git stash pop` will refuse to apply over a dirty tree, even when an automatic merge is possible.

 The `stash-merge` command will create a new stash object from your state and try to `merge` them together.

-In chase the the merge fails you still have both in stash list.
+In case the the merge fails you still have both in stash list.